jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Pricing/Billing-Rules.md

 The unit price of public network traffic: RMB 0.80/GB

-For the public network traffic cost, please refer to public network traffic billing of JD Cloud Virtual Machines
+For the public network traffic cost, please refer to public network traffic billing of JD Cloud Virtual Machines.